-Paul: After 'Brexit,' can we exit a few things too?
+Paul: After 'Brexit,' can we exit too?

 Last week's U.K. vote to leave the European Union may have come as a shock to many, but the sentiment that led British voters to reject rule from Brussels is nothing unique.
 In fact it is a growing sentiment worldwide.

 Frustration with politics as usual, with political parties that really do not differ in philosophy, with an economy that serves the 1 percent at the expense of the rest of society is a growing phenomenon throughout Europe and in the United States as well.
 The Bernie Sanders and Donald Trump phenomena are but one example of a frustrated public sensing something is very wrong with society and looking for a way out.